wgetsnaps/ca-dmv-autonomous-vehicle-accidents/README.md

 ![image archive-example.png](readme_images/archive-example.png)

-The dmv.ca.gov's Javascript, as far as I can tell, is used to set a cookie -- and check for headers, such as a `User-Agent` that is *not* `wget` -- that is validated server-side.
-Currently, `wget` doesn't execute Javascript, so that makes it fairly impossible to use `wget` alone to capture the dmv.ca.gov page.
+As far as I can tell, the dmv.ca.gov uses Javascript to set a cookie -- which is validated server-side -- and check for headers, or at least a `User-Agent` that is *not* `wget`.
+Because  `wget` doesn't execute Javascript, it's impossible to mirror the dmv.ca.gov page with `wget` alone, i.e. without the [help of a headless browser such as PhantomJS](http://stefaanlippens.net/spider-javascript-manipulated-html-with-phantomjs/).

-So we require a *manual* step: visiting the CA.gov page using the Chrome web browser to get a `cURL` command that can be used to save the raw, rendered HTML.
+Since this dmv.ca.gov page doesn't have a ton of content, we compromise by replacing the `wget` command with one *manual* step, followed by a series of scriptable, individual calls to good ol' [curl](https://curl.haxx.se/) and other fun *nix tools.

+By "manual" step, I mean something that has to be done via point-and-click -- visiting the dmv.ca.gov URL the everyday way, i.e. with a web browser, which allows us, via Chrome's dev tools, to get a command that we can copy-paste into the command-line to download a properly rendered version of the webpage.

 1. Visit the page using Chrome and have the **Network Panel** activated